 If your business is looking to localize in Chinese markets, Baidu Translate is a good option!

 Machine translation should be a supplement, not a replacement.
-With the advent of powerful cloud tools and computer-assisted translation software, your business can integrate machine translations to produce compelling copies.
+With the advent of powerful cloud tools and computer-assisted translation software (read a resourceful 101 guide about it or even how to choose a translation software), your business can integrate machine translations to produce compelling copies.